-Extracts of the cannabis plant are proving to be extremely effective in potentially managing numerous medical conditions due to the cannabinoid known as CBD (Cannabidiol).
+Extracts of the cannabis plant are proving to be effective in managing numerous medical conditions and their symptoms.
+It’s believed that these benefits are due to the cannabinoid known as CBD (cannabidiol).

 CBD (cannabidiol) is one of the most well-known chemicals in the cannabis plant.
 Yet unlike its counterpart, THC, CBD will not get you stoned.
 Similar to all cannabinoids, CBD primarily exerts its effect through the endocannabinoid system.

-CBD’s effects in the body are still under investigation by researchers.
+CBD’s effects on the body are still under investigation by researchers.
 However, we now understand that our bodies produce cannabinoids and have receptors for those cannabinoids: CB1 receptors and CB2 receptors.

 Now to get the benefits of CBD, it’s imperative that you buy quality CBD oil.
 But before we explain the 5 traps to avoid when purchasing CBD oil, it’s essential to understand the difference between CBD oil and hemp oil.